bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 Pivot tables come in handy to analyze data quickly and in an organized manner.
 Let's pretend that we are interested in comparing the average heart rate and the count of diabetics for each activity category (sedentary, mild and moderate activity) from the earlier used [dataset](./files_08_data_analysis/file01_dementia_patients_health_data.csv).

 We can select the table.
-Than choose insert > Pivot table:
+Than choose `Insert > Pivot table`:

 ![pivot table](./pics_08_data_analysis/fig27.png)
 *<sub>Figure 27: Pivot table.</sub>*